Tallassee, Alabama: Creek Wars and Indian removal

-The historic Creek peoples in this area are believed to have descended from the Mississippian culture, which flourished throughout the Mississippi and Ohio river valleys and the Southeast from about 1000 to 1450.
-They were mound builders, who created massive earthwork mounds as structures for political and religious purposes.
+The historic Creek peoples in this area are believed to have descended from the Mississippian culture, which flourished throughout the Mississippi and Ohio River valleys and the Southeast from about 1000 to 1450.
+They were mound builders who created massive earthwork mounds as structures for political and religious purposes.
 They relied greatly on fishing and riverway trading at their major sites (cf. Moundville, Tuscaloosa).

 Talisi (which means "Old Town" in the Creek language) was a town of the Coosa Province of the Mississippian culture; it was visited in 1540 by Hernando de Soto and his expedition through the Southeast.
 Later it was occupied by the historic Creek people.
-The Tallassee area was the location of the Creek capital city, Tuckabatchee, as well as the location of the seven sacred plates.
+The Tallassee area was the location of the Creek capital city, Tukabatchee, as well as the location of the seven sacred plates.

 Tensions first broke out as a civil war among the Creek, but US forces also got involved.
 Trying to intercept a Red Sticks party who were bringing back arms thought to be purchased from the Spanish in Florida, United States Army forces attacked the Creek at the Battle of Burnt Corn.
 The Creek band ultimately defeated the soldiers.
 In retaliation, the next month the Red Sticks attacked Fort Mims, about 35 miles north of Mobile, Alabama, killing most of the more than 500 settlers and mixed-race Lower Creek who had taken refuge there.

-Osceola is believed to have been born in Talisi, to a mixed-race Creek mother and an English father.
+Osceola is believed to have been born in Talisi, to a full-blooded Creek mother and a half-Scottish father.
 He was among those Creek who migrated to Florida after the Creek War and joined the Seminole Indians.
 He became a prominent leader who continued resistance to US forces and settlement.

 The Creek Wars (1813–1814) were marked by mutual raids, civilian massacres, and scalpings by both sides.
 The last major battle was at Horseshoe Bend in 1814 on the banks of the Tallapoosa River.
 Led by then-General Andrew Jackson, a coalition of militia from Alabama, Tennessee and Georgia, federal troops, Lower Creek, and Cherokee crushed the outnumbered and out-gunned Red Sticks.
 Jackson counted the conflict as among his politically strategic victories; it increased his popularity for later election to the presidency and his future policies of Indian removal.

 After their defeat, many Creek migrated to Indian Territory, while some went into hiding with other resistant Indians in the Southeast, including the Cherokee and the Seminole tribes in Florida.
 The Creek who relocated from the Tuckabatchee area named a new settlement Talisi in Indian Territory.
 It was later known as Tulsa, Oklahoma.